This is our third move in almost 6 years of marriage. Welcome to life in DC.

 Each time we move it presents a new set of challenges.
 We moved the first time knowing he would be deploying a month later.
 We moved the second time while I was 38 weeks pregnant and prayed I wouldn’t go into labor on the drive.
 We moved this time knowing we’d be ripping our kids from their schools and having them start in a new one mid-year.

 We moved from a house with a huge yard to a townhouse with barely any grass.
 I left a town where I knew everyone and I could throw a rock to my Starbucks and Target.
 Now?
 I can’t get anywhere without jumping on the highway and driving at least 15 minutes.
-I have to fight my kids on what they’re wearing everyday because they are so used to asking me ” is it cold out today?”
+I have to fight my kids on what they’re wearing every day because they are so used to asking me ” is it cold out today?”
 Because in Georgia, it can change in an instant.

 I know you might be thinking, poor me.
 But that’s not my point in this.
 I’m just stating the fact that we’ve had a lot of change in a short period of time.
 We’re all stressed out, out of our element, out of our routine, and at each other’s throats.
-The house still isn’t finished and unpacked and it seems as though all of these changes are hitting me a lot harder than I thought they would.
+The house still isn’t finished and unpacked and it seems as though all of these changes and life in DC are hitting me a lot harder than I thought they would.

 I never thought I would miss Georgia as much as I do.
 But I’m really homesick.
 Home has and always will be Cleveland, Ohio.
 But I’m realizing that Georgia was home too.
-Just like New York and my college in Oxford, Ohio were home too.
+Just like New York and my college in Oxford, Ohio was home too.
 Because for the span of time I was there, it’s where my heart was.
 I left a piece of my heart in each of these places and never got them back.

 Of course my heart is wherever my family is.
 But that doesn’t mean that I can’t miss the other places and the life I made there.
 I know we’ll find a new normal and have a wonderful life in DC.
 It has only been a few weeks.
 But this is the reality and truth of moving so often.
 And it never gets easier.